 4) The engine must have a key way as installed by factory on the flywheel

-5) The engine must pass a governor test on the stand if asked 5500 RPM max
+5) The engine must pass a governor test on the stand if asked 5500 max

-6) Any engine can be claimed by a racer in the field after race
+6) Any engine can be claimed by a racer after main events.

 8) Track can claim any engine or in pre announced races require any participant to run a track supplied engine.

 9) You may disconnect vent tube on tank